 The proponents agreed to provide new simulation results to be collected on computing platforms that can produce reliable run time results for AI and RA.
 The cross checkers (HHI and Qualcomm) will do the same.

 If it is confirmed that there is no complexity increase in terms of run time, then these two contributions may be recommended for adoption.

-Recommendation: revisit (possibly on Wed)
+The proponent was not present at the BoG discussion.

+According to offline discussion, it seemed that the proponent would like to further study in CE.

+Recommendation: further study in CE.

 JVET-M0697 Cross-check of JVET-M0489 "CE7-related: Reduced context models for transform coefficients coding" [Y. Chen, F. Le Léannec (Technicolor)] [late] [miss]